-- Calling his/her instructor to inform them of the absence - Providing a written explanation for the absence (including, but not limited to, a doctor's note for health issues)
+- Notifying his/her instructor to inform them of the absence - Providing a written explanation for the absence (including, but not limited to, a doctor's note for health issues)

-An unexcused absence is one where the student misses school for a non-essential reason, and does not call to report his or her absence.
-A student is always responsible for calling the school if he/she cannot attend.
+An unexcused absence is one where the student misses' school for a non-essential reason and does not report his or her absence.
+A student is always responsible for notifying the school if he/she cannot attend, prior to the absence.
 Any absence without pre-approval or proof of an emergency (doctor's excuse, death in immediate family: parent, spouse, child, sibling) will be considered unexcused.

-An Instructor and/or academic coordinator will meet with students placed on attendance probation to discuss the school's attendance policy and provide written notice of probation to the student and school director.
+An instructor and/or academic coordinator will meet with any student placed on academic monitoring due to failure to meet SAP requirements and will discuss the school's attendance policy and provide written notice of probation to any applicable parties.